ChopperMonster/IFZ-Moder/README.md

 1. Replace IFZ.dll in Infection Free Zone_Data\Managed
 2. place the Json folder in Infection Free Zone_Data\StreamingAssets
-3. Run game, load up a save or start new game, hit ~ then enable cheats, then spawn vehicle, then slect any vehicle, the code should run, if it doesn't, click again (or redo this step if you right click) then right click and press ~
+3. Run game, load up a save or start new game
-4. look into the Json folder, then any folder ending with dump (For example, PlacableObjectsDump has the files for buildings)
+4. look into the Json folder, then any folder ending with "Dump" (For example, PlacableObjectsDump has the files for buildings)
-5. Copy a file from a dump folder into a non-dump folder (PlacableObjects) and open it
+5. Copy a file from a "Dump" folder into a non-Dump folder (For example, PlacableObjects) and open it
 6. edit it however you like, just don't mess up the syntax!
-7. Repeat step 3 (You don't need to restart your game)
+7. Quit to menu and load your game

-P.S. vehicleType is empty, fill it with the name of the file ("vehicleType" : "ve_truck") I've added my own mods to the tool factory, feel free to remove them
+P.S.
+If you want to mod vehicles, vehicleType is empty, fill it with the name of the file (Example  "vehicleType" : "ve_truck")

+I've added my own mods to the game, feel free to remove them (empty the non-dump folders)

-Resource Ids
+Resource Ids if you need them
 None = 0,
 res_cans = 1,
 res_fuel = 2,